 Rajes is a Member of the Helping Children with Autism – Early Intervention Service Provider Panel and is an Australian Psychological Society Autism and Pervasive Developmental Disorder Identified Practitioner.
 She works with children and adolescents with autism spectrum disorders, ADHD and social-emotional difficulties, helping them learn new behaviours and regulate their emotion and works with parents and families on behaviour strategies and parenting.

-Rajes has been part of the AHA PSD evaluation team for 2 years.
+Rajes has been part of the AHA PSD evaluation team for more than two years.

 Her qualifications include: